NahstyDev/autonomous-engineering-runtime/README.md

 # Autonomous Engineering Runtime

-Deterministic autonomous agent runtime and orchestration framework built for replay-safe execution, lifecycle supervision, workflow scheduling, concurrency management, and recoverable AI systems.
+Experimental autonomous execution runtime and orchestration framework focused on deterministic workflow coordination, lifecycle supervision, replay-oriented execution tracking, and recoverable AI system infrastructure.

+This project explores the systems engineering side of long-running autonomous agents, with emphasis on orchestration safety, runtime coordination, concurrency management, and operational execution behavior.

 ---

+# Project Context

+This project was developed using AI-assisted engineering workflows.
+AI tools were used to accelerate implementation, iteration, and architectural exploration, while system direction, runtime decomposition, debugging, orchestration design decisions, and subsystem integration were guided manually.

+The repository is intended primarily as:

+- a systems engineering exploration project
+- a runtime architecture learning project
+- n experimentation environment for autonomous execution infrastructure
+- a platform for understanding orchestration, concurrency, recovery, and lifecycle management concepts

+Rather than positioning this project as a production-ready autonomous AI system, the focus is on exploring the infrastructure patterns required to support reliable long-running execution systems.

+---

 ## Overview

-Autonomous Engineering Runtime is a systems-oriented execution framework designed to support long-running autonomous AI workflows with deterministic orchestration, explicit lifecycle management, replay-safe execution tracking, and fault-aware runtime coordination.
+Autonomous Engineering Runtime is a systems-oriented execution framework designed to experiment with deterministic orchestration, explicit lifecycle management, replay-safe execution tracking, async workflow scheduling, and fault-aware runtime coordination.

-Unlike traditional AI frameworks focused primarily on prompts or API wrappers, this project focuses on the runtime infrastructure required to operate autonomous systems reliably over extended execution cycles.
+Unlike many AI frameworks centered primarily around prompts or model wrappers, this project focuses more heavily on the runtime infrastructure layer behind autonomous execution systems.

-The architecture emphasizes:
+Key architectural areas explored include:

 - Deterministic execution boundaries
-- Explicit lifecycle state machines
+- Explicit runtime lifecycle management
 - Replay-oriented execution tracking
 - Async orchestration infrastructure
-- Runtime supervision
 - Workflow scheduling
 - Concurrency coordination
 - Event-driven subsystem communication
+- Runtime supervision
 - Recoverable execution pipelines

-The project is structured more like an operating runtime for autonomous systems than a traditional chatbot framework.
+The architecture is intentionally experimental and designed as a learning-oriented systems project rather than a production deployment framework.

 ---